pdfinn/gamera/doc/design.md

-# Gammera Design Notes
+# Gamera Design Notes

-Gammera aims to be a lightweight web browser that follows the Plan 9 way of composing small programs.
+Gamera aims to be a lightweight web browser that follows the Plan 9 way of composing small programs.
 It uses Plan 9's `draw` and `thread` libraries and communicates over the `/net` file system for network access.